 Holstein Flowers is one of the 49 Westland companies participating in the Trias Westland geothermal project.
 The project aims to make geothermal energy available to as many greenhouses in the Westland region as possible.
 With geothermal heat we can warm our greenhouses sustainably and grow in an energy-efficient way.
 Watch the video below for more information about geothermal heat from Trias Westland.

 We light our gerberas with sustainable LED lighting.
 With LED we ensure that we do not create excess heat.
 In addition, in the dark months, when we fully light our flowers, we need to ventilate less heat and CO2.
 It is the most sustainable way of lighting.

-We are certified according to MPS, MPS A and MPS GAP Qualified.
+We are certified according to MPS, MPS A, MPS GAP Qualified and GRASP.
 Holstein Flowers is also a member of Sedex.
 This international organization focuses on sustainability, subdivided into four focus areas: labour standards, health and safety, environment and business ethics.
 In addition, Holstein Flowers meets the objectives of the FSI (Floriculture Sustainability Initiative) label.
 FSI is an initiative for sustainability in the international floricultural sector.
 The aim is for 90% of the flowers and plants produced or traded by FSI members to be grown sustainably by 2020.
 Holstein Flowers already meets this certification.

 Next generation growing

 Energy-efficient cultivation and at the same time achieving optimum production.
 That is Next Generation Growing.
 For this we use physical knowledge to optimally control cultivation in the areas of, for example, temperature, moisture, CO2 dosing, light and screens.
 Next generation Growing ensures that the climate in the greenhouse remains as stable as possible and that hardly any energy is lost.
 It also fits into our energy-neutral cultivation strategy.